tulXoro/Not-Really-Alone/README.md

 # Submitted for the Rose Hackathon 2021
 ## Description
-Allows users to text and chat anonymously
+Allows users to text and chat anonymously.
+Made for UCR Rose Hackathon 2021

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).